 Store lyophilized Cathflo Activase at refrigerated temperature (2–8°C/36–46°F).
 Do not use beyond the expiration date on the vial.
 Protect the lyophilized material during extended storage from excessive exposure to light.

-Cathflo Activase is supplied as a sterile, lyophilized powder in 2 mg vials.
+Cathflo Activase (Alteplase) for injection is supplied as a sterile, lyophilized powder in 2 mg vials.

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.